Websoft9Archive/azure-platform/docs/stack-accounts.md

 # Username and Password

-You can get the credentials of Database and OS from this chapter
+You can get the credentials of Database and OS from this chapter.

 ## Database